 The Card SHALL inform the Host which PIDs it requires through the CableCARD Capability Discovery resource, CARD RES, and the Host SHALL NOT remove those PIDs from each transport stream.
 Since the PIDs that the Card requires MAY change, the Host SHALL be ready to receive the request_pids_cnf() APDU at any time and the Host SHALL respond accordingly to those updates.
-The Card MAY request a maximum of 8 PIDs be transmitted to it per program.
+The Card MAY request a maximum of 8 non-program PIDs be transmitted to it per LTSID for internal consumption.